endulum/groves-api/README.md

 > `GET /community/:communityNameOrId/actions`

-Returns a list of actions done in the identified community.
+Returns a list of actions done in the identified community, paginated by 50 entries per page.

 ```js
 [